humanmade/altis-enhanced-search/docs/search-configuration/custom-dictionaries.md

 CPU, central processing unit
 ```

-Comma separated words or phrases followed by "=>" will be treated the same as comma separated words or phrases to the right of the "=>" operator but not the other way around.
+Comma-separated words or phrases followed by "=>" will be treated the same as comma-separated words or phrases to the right of the "=>" operator but not the other way around.

 ```
 i-pod, i pod => ipod